-Chatsworth House might look like it will last forever – in fact it was purposefully designed to look this way, but like any building, it is fragile and requires constant care and attention.
-The review of the building's structure and services in 2004 showed that major renewal work is needed to improve access and enjoyment for visitors, and to secure Chatsworth for future generations of visitors to enjoy.
+Chatsworth House might look like it will last forever – in fact it was purposefully designed to look this way – but like any building, it is fragile and requires constant care and attention.
+The review of the building's structure and services in 2004 showed that major renewal work was needed to improve access and enjoyment for visitors, and to secure Chatsworth for future generations of visitors to enjoy.

-The Masterplan is now in the final phase and is scheduled to be completed in November 2017.
+The Masterplan is now in its fourth and final phase, and is scheduled to be completed in November 2017.

-Phase four focuses on the East façade of the house, which faces the Cascade in the garden, with scaffolding now in place to enable the stone to be cleaned, repointed and repaired.
-Rotten stone will be removed and replaced with new stone from Burntwood Quarry, the location of the stone used to build the 6th Duke’s North wing.
-When all the scaffolding is removed in 2017, the entire house will look beautifully clean like the North, West and South façades do today.
+Scaffolding remains in place on the north façade to enable the stone to be cleaned, repointed and repaired.
+Rotten stone is being removed and replaced with new stone from Burntwood Quarry, the location of the stone used to build the 6th Duke’s north wing.
+When all the scaffolding is removed in 2017, the entire house will look beautifully clean like the other façades do today.